Tottenham transfer rumours

 James Maddison - Leicester City have demanded £60m for the England man from Spurs this summer (Daily Mirror, June 4).

-Andreas Skov Olsen - Tottenham are said to be 'leading the chase' for the 19-year-old winger (The Sun, May 31).
+Andreas Skov Olsen - Tottenham are monitoring the Denmark U21 sensation (Daily Mirror, June 25).
+Tottenham are said to be 'leading the chase' for the 19-year-old winger (The Sun, May 31).

 Steven Bergwijn - Tottenham are leading the race for the PSV Eindhoven winger (Sky Sports News, May 29).